West House, Chelsea

 West House is a Grade II* listed Queen Anne revival house at 35 Glebe Place, Chelsea, London.
 It was built in 1868-69 by the architect Philip Webb, on behalf of the artist George Price Boyce.
 It was extended in 1876 by Webb, and in 1901 by an unknown architect.
 Historic England have described West House as "one of the earliest examples of the Queen Anne Revival style".
 West House possesses one of the few triple-height ceilings in London.

 Residents

-The artist George Price Boyce lived at West House from 1870, and died there in 1897.The reason that there were three doors was because Trades people would enter one and models would enter another with the main door being for the family.
+The house was built for the painter George Price Boyce, who lived there from 1870, and died there in 1897.The reason that there were three doors was because Trades people would enter one and models would enter another with the main door being for the family.